-To watch the visual demonstration on how to roll up your sleeves, hit the play button below.
+To watch the visual guide on how to roll up your sleeves, hit the play button below.
 And of course if you like it, please hit that thumbs up!

-First I’m going to show you the two common ways that stylish guys roll up their sleeves and one lesser known method with the help of a handy accessory.
+First I’m going to show you the two simple ways that stylish guys roll up their sleeves and one lesser known method with the help of a nifty little accessory.
 More on that down below.

 1. The Classic Sleeve Roll